ChrisSyrnyk/Portfolio/README.md

 - Provide contact info
 - Host on github pages with a custom domain
 - Utilize modular component construction to allow for easy inculsion of future projects/skills
+- Design for both desktop and mobile with one set of styles

 # Built with
 - React.js